Welcome to Nordic Centre

 Services for visiting scholars

 Nordic Centre has office spaces for visiting scholars from member universities, who come for stays of various durations.
 We help put visiting scholars in contact with relevant colleagues in China, give practical help on relocating here temporarily, and offer advice on a variety of circumstances to be aware of.
 Visiting scholars also get access to the academic resources of Fudan University, including access to online journals and the libraries of Nordic Centre and Fudan University.
 Please read our Handbook for Visiting Scholars for more detailed information.
+If you are interested, we can also organize public lectures for you so that you can interact with local researchers, students, and others interested.

 Seminars, workshops, conferences